AI-Tech-Research-Lab/AsquaredM/README.md

 The search is performed on CIFAR-10.
 On NAS-Bench-201, the evaluation on all datasets is shown after the search since accuracies are precomputed.
 On DARTS, the found genotype must be added to sota/cnn/genotypes.py and then you can run the train by launching scripts/darts-train.sh selecting the architectures and the seeds.

 To run the search the following scripts are used.

+[The evaluated accuracies of NAS-Bench-201 are reported in ..]
 Into the scripts folder
 - DARTS: darts-nasbench-search.sh and darts-search.sh (sam=True for FlatDARTS)
 - SDARTS: sdarts-nasbench-search.sh and sdarts-search.sh (sam=True for FlatDARTS)
 - DARTS-: dartsminus-nasbench-search.sh and dartsminus-search.sh (sam=True for FlatDARTS)
 - BETADARTS: betadarts-nasbench-search.sh and betadarts-search.sh (sam=True for FlatDARTS)

+[The evaluated accuracies of NAS-Bench-201 are reported in ..]
 Into the Lambda-DARTS/scripts:
 - LAMBDADARTS: run_search_NASBENCH and run_search_DARTS.sh
 [Explain how to use SAM]

 Into the DARTSPT/exp_scripts:
 - NASBENCH: darts-201.sh for search phase and darts-proj-201.sh --resume_epoch 50 --resume_expid search-darts-201-1 for selection (projection) phase
 - DARTS: darts-sota.sh for search phase and darts-proj-sota.sh --resume_expid search-darts-sota-s5-2 for selection (projection) phase